 Beyond Normal Teaching Load Pay.

 Due to the nature of certain programs, full-time faculty may be assigned to teach loads which exceed the normal teaching load of 45-48 instructional units.
 Payment for these beyond load will be paid during spring quarter after determination of the faculty member’s load is completed.
 This pay does not apply to optional assignments.
 Payment will be based on the percent of load in excess of their normal teaching load times the level pay of the full-time faculty on the full-time faculty schedules.
-Beyond normal teaching load pay will be computed as follows [(Academic Year IU load 48 – 1] x [Level of pay from full-time schedule]
+Beyond normal teaching load pay will be computed as follows [(Academic Year IU load / 48) – 1] x [Level of pay from full-time schedule]

 Example: Academic IU load* = 51; Level of pay = level 2, $64,768